gbinside/code_tests/01-BBB.md

 Given an array and a permutation, apply the permutation to the array.
 For example, given the array `["a", "b", "c"]` and the permutation `[2, 1, 0]`, return `["c", "b", "a"]`.

+## 403

+This problem was asked by Two Sigma.

+Using a function rand5() that returns an integer from 1 to 5 (inclusive) with uniform probability, implement a function rand7() that returns an integer from 1 to 7 (inclusive).

+## 404

+This problem was asked by Snapchat.

+Given an array of time intervals (start, end) for classroom lectures (possibly overlapping), find the minimum number of rooms required.

+For example, given `[(30, 75), (0, 50), (60, 150)]`, you should return 2.